Brad Dunn, Web & Digital Communications Director, The Field Museum

 Brian Hides, Director of IT, Innovations for Learning

-WomenOnCall connects professional women with nonprofits looking for volunteers with specific skills and industry experience.
-In 2014, they came to us to build a platform that matched nonprofits with volunteers best-suited for their projects, powered by an algorithm crunching location, skills and interest.
-This year we’re planning for a redesign by understanding user behavior through analytics and user interviews.
+Chicago Cares, formerly WomenOnCall, connects professionals with nonprofits looking for volunteers with specific skills and industry experience.
+In 2014, The WomenOnCall team at the time came to us to build a platform that matched nonprofits with the best-suited volunteers by algorithmically crunching location, skills and interest.